Non-equilibrium Floquet steady states of time-periodic driven Luttinger liquids

 where $v_F = {\pi n}/{m}$.
 Values of \mbox{$g_2=g_4 = (1/K^2 -1)/2$} for the Lieb-Liniger model are shown in Fig.~\ref{K}.

-We now turn to systems with time-periodically changing control parameters $a$ and $a_\perp$, which will result in time-periodic couplings $g$, $g_2$, and $g_4$, all of which can be determined exactly.
-In return we can also pre-define a desired time-periodic function of the couplings and calculate the required fields from the inverted relations.
-A particularly simple form for the couplings is a pure sinusoidal behavior
+We now turn to systems with time-periodically changing control parameters $a_0$ and $a_\perp$, which will result in time-periodic couplings $g$, $g_2$, and $g_4$, all of which can be determined exactly.
+Any desired time-periodic couplings can be created by suitable fields given by the inverted relations, including a pure sinusoidal behavior \cite{note1}

-which will be assumed as a starting point with constant parameters $\bar \rho$ and $\rho$ \cite{note1}, but we will later consider more general behavior.
+with constant parameters $\bar \rho$ and $\rho$.
+We will later consider more general behavior.
 For the Lieb-Liniger model it is known that $v K = v_F$ and $K>1$ \cite{cazalilla,Cazalilla_2004}, so that from Eq.~(\ref{vK}) $-1/2<g_2=g_4 <0$ as shown in Fig.~\ref{K}.